-As you go out, and depending on the time of your arrival, what you will see is an overwhelming chaos.
-Probably dozens of people are holding signs and yelling names, taxi drivers offering their services and non-official porters offering their services.
+As you go out, and depending on the time of your arrival, what you will see is overwhelming chaos.
+Probably dozens of people are holding signs and yelling names, taxi drivers offering their services, and non-official porters offering their services.

 Our 24/7 Emergency line will immediately communicate with your tour guide and driver and let you know where they are and where to meet them.

-The best area to be while waiting for them (Unless they give you other instructions on the phone), be safe and without the crowd is, as you go out of the arrivals area, you walk to the right (Contrary to where the orange taxis are) and get in the area of the airport restaurant “Malinche.”
+The best area to be while waiting for them (unless they give you other instructions on the phone) to be safe and without the crowd is, as you go out of the arrivals area, you walk to the right (contrary to where the orange taxis are) and get in the area of the airport restaurant “Malinche.”
 That is where the group’s buses and cars are allowed to park for five minutes to pick up their passengers.

-If there are groups arriving, you may want to simply sit in one of the restaurant’s table in the outside to wait for your transportation, as that area will be also full of people and luggage.
+If there are groups arriving, you may want to simply sit at one of the restaurant’s tables the outside to wait for your transportation, as that area will also be full of people and luggage.

-If you arranged transportation with Camino Travel, again, they will be there.
+If you arranged transportation with Camino Travel, again, they would be there.
 We are extremely reliable.
-However, again, accidents may occur and our staff may be delayed as an exception.
+However, again, accidents may occur, and our staff may be delayed as an exception.
 In the remote case that this exception happens, please call the Emergency phone (506) 8714-5127) before going to your hotel by yourself.

 ®2017 / Written by Olga Sáenz-Carbonell for Camino Travel.
 If you have any doubts or comments regarding the article above, please write to email@example.com